bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	- Application Server:  It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
 Where such as a choice does not exist, the embedded tomcat server should suffice.

-	- Load balancing: All projects should have at minimum 2 storefront instances in a production environment.
+	- Load balancing: All projects should have a minimum of 2 storefront instances in a production environment.
 Usually the backoffice node would also be a separate one.
 This mandates clustering.
 Where clustering is involved, a load balancing solution should be in place and this should perform load balancing and , if necessary, reverse proxying functions.
 The customer's choice takes precedence.

 	For the local development environments, the same choices on DBMS and Application server should be replicated so as to avoid surprises.